Nutrition

 Although whey is often consumed in powder form, there are also natural sources of this protein in the daily diet.
 Here are some examples:

-- Yogurt: Yogurt is an excellent source of protein , including whey.
-When making yogurt, some of the whey is separated, but a significant amount still remains in the final product.
+• Yogurt: Yogurt is an excellent source of protein , including whey.
+During the yogurt process, some of the whey is separated, but a significant amount still remains in the final product.

-- Cottage cheese: This dairy product contains a good amount of whey.
-Unlike other types of cheese where whey is mostly removed, cottage cheese retains a notable portion of this protein.
+• Cottage cheese: This dairy product contains a good amount of whey.
+Unlike other types of cheese where the whey is mostly removed, cottage cheese retains a significant portion of this protein.

 Incorporate these foods into your diet